 In accordance with the Act, an entity may prepare Companies Act accounts or IAS accounts.
 Financial statements prepared under FRS 101 are 'Companies Act accounts' and therefore must comply with applicable requirements of the Act and any other relevant Accounting Regulations.
 The financial statements must be presented in accordance with the applicable statutory formats which can include additional disclosures not required by IFRSs.

-FRS 101 (Reduced Disclosures) Layout Limited is a medium sized company and is therefore presented in accordance with the Act and the requirements set out within SI 2008/410 ('The Large and Medium-sized Companies and Group (Accounts and Reports) Regulations 2008').
+FRS 101 (Reduced Disclosures) Layout Limited is a large-sized company and is therefore presented in accordance with the Act and the requirements set out within SI 2008/410 ('The Large and Medium-sized Companies and Group (Accounts and Reports) Regulations 2008') ("the Regulations").

-The general rules and formats for the profit and loss account and the balance sheet of a medium sized company are set out within Schedule 1 Part 1 of SI 2008/410.
+The general rules and formats for the profit and loss account and the balance sheet of a large-sized company are set out within Schedule 1 Part 1 of SI 2008/410.
 Under these regulations, a company is required to follow one of two formats for the profit and loss account and balance sheet.
-There is some flexibility to adapt these formats to allow a presentation in accordance with IAS 1.
-If a company chooses to present its profit and loss account in accordance with IAS 1 then it must also present 'profit or loss before taxation'.
+These are the statutory formats in accordance with the Regulations.
+The Companies Act also allows an entity to present their profit and loss account and balance sheet under an 'adapted format'.
+This allows some flexibility for a company to present these primary statements in accordance with IAS 1.